Cjw9000-py/pyars/docs/FULL_DOCUMENTATION.md

 # pyars Documentation

+pyars relies on the [`attrs`](https://www.attrs.org/) package.
+It is installed automatically when you install pyars.

 `pyars` is a lightweight wrapper around `argparse` that lets you declare command line interfaces using `attrs` classes.
 Fields are annotated with special argument descriptors which control how each attribute is parsed.